Nahima-ayni/printf/README.md

 12. Maintenance:
     Be prepared to maintain your custom `printf` function as your project evolves.
 Handle bug fixes, enhancements, and updates as necessary.

-Creating a custom `printf` function can be a valuable exercise for understanding string formatting and working with variable argument lists in C or C++.
 It's also a great way to tailor output formatting to your specific project needs.